brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 s2s-api$ npm i -D eslint eslint-config-airbnb-base eslint-plugin-import nodemon
 ```

-If any of these packages look foreign to you, please take a minute to look them up individually
+If any of these packages look foreign to you, please take a minute to look them up individually.

-**Note**: eslint dependencies are optional, however, I would recommend following some set of linting rules to maintain code structure and readability
+**Note**: eslint dependencies are optional, however, I would recommend following some set of linting rules to maintain code structure and readability.

-Package versions may differ depending on the time of install, but your *package.json* should now look something like
+Package versions may differ depending on the time of install, but your *package.json* should now look something like:

 ```json
 {